MatSe91/Lightbeam/programm/Testumgebung/Assets/FastLineRenderer/Readme.txt

 - Sort Layer Name: For 2D, allows changing the sorting layer
 - Sort Order In Layer: For 2D, allows changing the order within the sorting layer

+Moving Line Positions: Call ChangePosition on the FastLineRenderer script.
+Call Apply once all your changes have been made.
+Line joins are not supported with this method, for those simply recreate all your lines from scratch.

 Designer View
 --------------------------------------------------------------------------------
 Fast Line Renderer supports creating your lines in the Unity inspector.
 This is great for static content that you want to create visually.
 See DemoSceneDesigner for a full demo.